Portofino Port • The Most Beautiful Italian Riviera Escape

 Portofino Port is part of a small village that looks like a dream.
 As your boat pulls in, you will see a row of tall houses painted in soft pink, yellow, and red.
 The water in the harbor is clear and green, while large white yachts sit quietly in the sun.
 It is a place that feels both fancy but also very peaceful at the same time.

-You can spend your time sitting in the main square with a cold drink and watching people walk by, or simply take in the view of the harbor.
-If you like to walk, there is a path that leads up to an old castle on the hill, so you can enjoy a different perspective of the village.
-From there, you can see the whole coast and the deep blue sea.
-Ultimately, a Portofino cruise reveals why this village is the true crown jewel of the Italian Riviera.
+You can spend your time sitting in the main square with a cold drink and watching people stroll by, or simply enjoy the view of the harbor.
+If you like to walk, a scenic path leads up to an old castle on the hill, where you can take in a different perspective of the village.
+From there, the views stretch across the coastline and the deep blue sea.
+Ultimately, this small fishing village feels like one of the true jewels of the Italian Riviera.

 Plan Your Western Mediterranean Cruise

 If you are planning more than one stop, you can explore the full journey in my Western Mediterranean Cruise guide.
 You’ll find top ports, highlights, and simple tips that help keep your trip stress-free.
-If you have time before or after your cruise, Portofino Italy itself is worth exploring.
-My Portofino city guide highlights everything you need for your Portofino stay.
+If you have time before or after your cruise, the area is worth exploring.
+My city guide highlights everything you need for your stay here.

 For planning your day trip into the city, be sure to check out my Venice port guide so you can make the most of your visit.
 In addition, you can save your favorite spots on Pinterest, which makes everything easier to find as your trip gets closer.